Official Sample GMAT Critical Reasoning Questions

 Final Thoughts: Critical Reasoning Questions in GMAT Prep

 To succeed on GMAT critical reasoning questions, it is essential that you learn defined strategies and best practices, yet most people who study on their own do not do that.
 They simply use their smarts and logic to answer these questions, an approach that breaks down on harder examples in the time-pressured exam environment.
 As you can see with the other sample questions, you must learn how GMAT critical reasoning questions are made difficult and what mindsets and strategies allow you to overcome this difficulty.
-If you look carefully at this well-crafted question below from the official practice tests, you should see a very similar scenario to the “shiny penny” con as described in our article on GMAT data sufficiency.
+If you look carefully at this well-crafted question below from the official practice tests, you should see a very similar scenario to the “shiny penny” con as described in our GMAT data sufficiency sample questions and explanations.
 The same mindset and thought process is tested over and over in this exam through all the different question types!
 Keep this in mind as you pursue your GMAT prep, no matter what form that prep takes.

 Revisit GMAT Critical Reasoning preparation with our GMAT prep course online, offering expertly analyzed sample questions.